 Enhancing the productivity of ewe lambs through the use of reproductive management

-Performance target: Sixty sheep producers will adopt reproductive and other management practices (selection, nutrition) to enhance productivity of 3000 ewe lambs costing an additional of $8-10/ animal treated, and will increase lambing rate by 30-40%, producing 900 more lambs valued at ~$220,000 each year.
+On conclusion we project that sixty (60) sheep producers will adopt reproductive and other management practices (selection, nutrition) to enhance productivity of 3000 ewe lambs costing an additional of $8-10/ animal treated, and will increase lambing rate by 30-40%, producing 900 more lambs valued at ~$220,000 each year.

 Impacts and Contributions/Outcomes

 We have demonstrated that manipulating the nutrition of replacment ewelambs during the last 2 months prior to breeding can increase the number of lambs born per 100 ewe lambs bred by as much as 55.
 Assuming the additional feed cost is $9/ewe lamb (60 lbs feed @ $0.15/lb) and a lamb is valued at $50.00 this represents additional profits of more than $2200/100 ewe lambs.

 We also demonstrated that the fertility of ewe lambs bred for the first time at 9 months was similar to those bred at 12 or 17-18 months.
 Implementation of early breeding of ewe lambs will reduce the cost of rasing replacements by 33-50%.

 Terra Alta Pike

 2108 Agriculture Science Building

 West Virginia University